 Important Dates for the Broges family

 This web page shows only a small excerpt of our Broges research.
-Another 280 words (20 lines of text) covering the years 1220, 1214, 1275, 1769, 1812, 1812, 1504, 1539, 1554, 1611, 1625, 1619, 1663, 1687, 1755, 1687, 1708, 1727 and 1739 are included under the topic Early Broges History in all our PDF Extended History products and printed products wherever possible.
+Another 255 words (18 lines of text) covering the years 1220, 1214, 1275, 1769, 1812, 1812, 1504, 1539, 1554, 1611, 1625, 1619, 1663, 1687, 1755, 1687, 1708, 1727 and 1739 are included under the topic Early Broges History in all our PDF Extended History products and printed products wherever possible.

 Broges Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Broges has been recorded under many different variations, including Broc, Brock, Brocke, Brockes, Brocks, Brock, Brockx, Broch and many more.